In this article you will learn:

 This is compared to a benchmark of 64% of people searching on mobile in the total campaigns, according to the companies.
 Make sure you are making great sites with images and an experience that is optimized for mobile.
 From Dyson's point of view, Rachel said, "We have very high priced products so in the past we have spent time and energy focusing on desktop because we know people are more likely to actually purchase on desktop, but this was some evidence that we should be paying just as much attention to mobile."

-New Google research shows that 53% of people will leave a website if it takes more than three seconds to load,3 so it's important to set up your site to be ready to catch all the mobile traffic coming your way.
+New Google research shows that 53% of visits are abandoned if a mobile site takes longer than three seconds to load,3 so it's important to set up your site to be ready to catch all the mobile traffic coming your way.
 We also want to continually improve user and advertiser experience on mobile so we tested new designs for our shopping knowledge panel.
 For instance, we tested a carousel of larger images that will allow consumers to scroll and browse directly in the unit.

 4. Put Your Best Info Forward for Search